Guide: Train a Reasoning Model

 In this guide, we'll walk through how to build a reasoning model, like OpenAI o3 or Deepseek R1, for your specific use case.
 The whole process can be completed in as little as 30 minutes, and does not require coding.

-We already have a detailed guide on fine-tuning models.
+We already have a .
 This article covers the settings to use throughout that process to ensure the final model you produce is a reasoning model, and not just a standard fine-tune.

 When creating your training dataset, be sure to filter it to samples with reasoning/thinking as shown here: